concurrencylabs/aws-pricing-tools/README.md

 cover a number of combinations that might or might not be suitable to all users of the function.
 * To keep it simple, if you want a resource to be included in the calculation, then tag it.
 Otherwise leave it untagged.
-* Lambda pricing calculations are based on the function name and not tags.
-This is because tags are not supported yet for Lambda functions.